Resistance to Tyrants is Obedience to God

 David C. Innes

-David C. Innes David C. Innes is professor of politics at The King’s College in New York City and a minister in the Orthodox Presbyterian Church.
-He has published in The Washington Times, American Thinker, The Daily Caller, American Greatness, and Worldmag.com and is the author of Christ and the Kingdoms of Men: Foundations of Political Life, The Christian Citizen, and Francis Bacon.
+David C. Innes was for 18 years professor of politics at The King’s College in New York City and now serves as a minister at Calvin Presbyterian Church (OPC), Phoenix, Arizona.
+He is the author of Christ and the Kingdoms of Men: Foundations of Political Life and Francis Bacon.

 Disclaimer: The comments section is a public platform.
 The views expressed in the comments section belong to the individual commenters and do not necessarily reflect the official policy or position of the site or its authors.
 The site and its authors disclaim any liability for the comments posted.